Mythology Baby Names Fit for a Goddess or Titan

 Ismene is a girl’s name of Greek origin, meaning “knowledge.”
 In Greek mythology, Ismene is known as the daughter and half-sister of Oedipus, daughter, and granddaughter of Jocasta, and sister of Antigone, Eteocles, and Polynices.
 Ismene appears in several plays of Sophocles.

-Similar names: Irene, Helen, Iphianassa
+Similar names: Irene

 Leda